YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210117-lovestruck-in-the-city-2020.md

 +++
-title = "「Lovestruck in the City」 review" description = "Fun, Relatable, Full of Lessons"	# For Schema.org; OpenGraph; Twitter Cards
+title = "《Lovestruck in the City》 review" description = "Fun, Relatable, Full of Lessons"	# For Schema.org; OpenGraph; Twitter Cards

 date = "2021-01-17T08:17:39+08:00"